 Insurance Companies Are Not on Your Side No, you should not give a recorded statement to an insurance company without first consulting a Florida insurance claim attorney.
 You are not legally required to provide a recorded statement to another party’s insurance company, and Florida law does not mandate recorded statements in most insurance claim situations....

 Water damage represents one of the most common and most contentious homeowners’ insurance claims in Florida.
-Whether caused by burst pipes during Tampa’s occasional freezing temperatures, roof leaks from severe thunderstorms, hurricane-driven rain, or plumbing failures, water can devastate your home within hours while creating insurance disputes that last months or years.
-Since 1995, Williams...
+Whether caused by burst pipes during Tampa’s occasional freezing temperatures, roof leaks from severe thunderstorms, hurricane-driven rain, or plumbing failures, water can devastate your home within hours and create insurance disputes that last for months or years.
+Since 1995,...